I have a domain, now what?

 3. Hosting your site

 After you build your site, it’s time to get it live using a web hosting package.
-If you’ve used a website builder, an ecommerce package or our Make Me A Website service, you won’t need to worry about web hosting as that’s already included.
+If you’ve used a website builder (including Online Shop) or our Make Me A Website service, you won’t need to worry about web hosting as that’s already included.

 When getting your web hosting, here are a few things to consider: